zimaben/WCInvoiceAsDigitalProduct/README.md

-# Use Google Calendar as Backend
+# Create a PDF Invoice of a WooCommerce Sale

 **Tags:** plugin, DOMPDF
 **Requires at least:** 6.0
 **Tested up to:** 6.0
 **Stable tag:** 1.0.1

-Create a PDF Invoice of a WooCommerce Sale

 ## Getting Started